-As long as Canada produces this valuable resource in a sustainable manner while adhering to the world-class regulatory framework it already does, we should be the last producer “out of the pool.”
+As long as Canada produces this valuable resource in a sustainable manner while adhering to the world-class regulatory framework, as it already does, we should be the last producer “out of the pool.”

-Sadly, the conversation around oil in Canada has been acutely unbalanced for years – if not a decade or more.
+Sadly, the conversation around oil in Canada has been acutely out of balance for years – if not a decade or more.
 This should not be an “either, or” conversation, but one that includes all forms of energy.

 Oil in Canada: Facts